GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 }
 ```

 Set the "on-demand_connection" field to true allows on-demand connection.
-Omitting or setting false this field makes the GroupVPN run on default(proactive) mode.
+Omitting or setting false this field makes the adminGVPN run on default(proactive) mode.
 "On-demand_inactive_timeout" sets the threshold period of disconnecting P2P.